 Beyond the traditional Thanksgiving feast, there’s always the matter of what to do with the family—especially kids—during the long holiday weekend.

-Fortunately, we have some ideas to help you make the most of the holiday and reward your family with a bit of fun.
+Fortunately, we have some ideas to help you make the most of the holiday by engaging in activities that the whole family can enjoy.

 Cook Up a Storm

 Involve your children in food preparation during the weekend.
 Obviously, age and ability will play a role in how much cooking they can do.
 But kids of all ages can help set the table.